Tap-Payments/frontend-challenge/README.md

    ```

 <ul>
-    <li><b>Hint:</b> After getting a success response show a success message or logo with and wait 20s and close the modal/popup.</li>
+    <li><b>Hint:</b> After getting a success response show a success message or success image and wait 20s and close the modal/popup.</li>
-    <li><b>Hint:</b> After closing modal/popup the user show see his new balance in the real-time without refreshing the page .</li>
+    <li><b>Hint:</b> After closing modal/popup the user should see his new balance in the real-time without refreshing the page .</li>
 </ul>

-5. Use ant state management(Mobx/Redux) to handle the data in your app.
+5. Use state management(Mobx/Redux) to handle the data in your app.
-6. Use ant Typescript with webpack or use create-react-app.
+6. Use Typescript with webpack or use create-react-app.

 NOTE: Please make the frontend app be served on port `:3000`.
 <br>
 NOTE: to run the backend you can run `docker-compose up --build` or go to the
-server folder add run `pm i && npm run start`.
+server folder add run `npm i && npm run start`.

 Feel free to structure the code however you prefer and use third-party libraries at your discretion.